 Comparison websites and tools can use minimal information to gather quotes quickly from multiple insurance providers.
 These websites often use the same basic information as individual companies do, meaning that you’ll still have to provide your ZIP code, age and basic driving history.
 Then, the comparison website will query numerous companies with that information to provide you with a list of competing quotes.

-Should I get an anonymous car insurance quote?
+Can you purchase an anonymous car insurance quote?